-Actim[®] Partus is a fast and accurate rapid test to identify patients with a risk of preterm delivery, even before the clinical signs are visible.
-The easy-to-use test can be used for pregnant women from week 22 until birth, and it is reliable even in the presence of interfering substances.

-Many pregnant women experience preterm contractions which can be a sign of approaching delivery.
-A negative Actim Partus result indicates that imminent delivery is highly unlikely; lowrisk patients can thus return home, overtreatment is avoided, and valuable resources are saved.
+Actim® Partus is a fast and accurate rapid test to identify patients with a risk of preterm delivery, even before the clinical signs are visible.
+The easy-to-use test can be used from week 22 until birth, and it is reliable even in the presence of most interfering substances.
+Many pregnant people experience preterm contractions which can be a sign of approaching delivery.
+A negative Actim Partus result indicates that imminent delivery is highly unlikely; lowand valuable resources are saved.